SamuelArdi/SiphonYT/README.md

 it works and how I can use it to the fullest, I will be moving on to my real project, which will involve a GUI to make the user experience better

+## Requirements
+[yt-dlp](https://github.com/yt-dlp/yt-dlp).
+The core of this program, it can't and will not work without it.
+[FFmpeg](https://github.com/BtbN/FFmpeg-Builds).
+Required for merging video and audio.
+Without this, your video will be separated into video and audio.
+It is recommended to put these executables into a folder and add said folder into your environment variables, to make setting up easier.

 ## Arguments
 The current arguments that are working right now are:
 -h --help